-- Claire Murdoch considering asking trusts to do more stringent background checks
+- Claire Murdoch considering asking trusts to look at their recruitment processes

 - Has tightened checks at her own trust after discovering it had employed a nurse previously disciplined by NMC

 - Nurse was disciplined for falsifying the care plan of Matthew Leahy, who died in 2012

 NHS England’s national director for mental health is considering asking trusts to look at their recruitment processes, after discovering her own trust had hired a nurse who previously falsified a care plan.